tybottorff/bottorffdocs/notes/literature_notes.md

  - CD40: costimulatory molecule that drives DCs and TAMs (tumor associated macrophages) to prime T cells
  - FAP: fibroblast activation protein, upregulated in tumor in response to radiation (which can be taken advantage of for drug delivery to TME via FAP-CD40 DARPin)
  - FAP-CD40 DARPin: uses FAP and CD40 binding domains to cross-link and activate CD40 specifically in tumor
+# Predicting crossreactivity and antigen specificity of T cell receptors
+ - TCRs can also recognize non-peptide antigens
+ - a single TCR can recognize 10<sup>4</sup> to 10<sup>7</sup> epitopes but once it reacts with one the probability of it reacting with another reduces to ~10<sup>-4</sup>, **not sure why that is**
+ - **as memory T cells are more sensitive han naive T cells (can be stimulated at ~50x lower [peptide]), tolerance can breakdown if naive self-reactive T cells are stimulated in crossreactive manner to foreign peptide**
 # Predicting response and toxicity to PD-1 inhibition using serum autoantibodies identified from immuno-mass spectrometry
  - Thyroglobulin (Tg) and thyroid peroxidase (TPO) candidate autoantibody targets, higher levels of autoantibodies targeting these proteins associated with irAEs
 # Predictive and sensitive biomarkers for thyroid dysfunctions during treatment with immune-checkpoint inhibitors